Our initial program

 Are there scholarships available?

 We are working on a scholarship fund to help students who need financial assistance.
 Our goal is that no qualified student will have a financial barrier to attending ENS.

 I never finished my bachelor’s degree, but I have met all the other requirements for admission.
 Is it possible to still be accepted into an ENS cohort?

 The accreditation body grants a small percentage of exceptions for each cohort.
 For potential students who are applying to join an MA cohort without a BA, you are encouraged to apply (especially if you have extensive ministry experience), but it is important to know that students who don’t have a bachelor’s degree are competing for a smaller slice of the spots because there is an absolute limit on how many exceptions we can grant with each cohort.

-Every Nation Seminary will be a global seminary headquartered in Manila, Philippines.
-However, our faculty and students will come from all over the world.
-With the exception of our annual two-week intensives in Manila, our students will remain in their ministry contexts as they take classes, interact with faculty and other students, and submit assignments through our online learning platform.
+Every Nation Seminary is a global seminary headquartered in Manila, Philippines.
+However, our faculty and students come from all over the world.
+With the exception of our annual two-week intensives in Manila, our students remain in their ministry contexts as they take classes, interact with faculty and other students, and submit assignments through our online learning platform.

 Is ENS accredited?

 ENS is pursuing accreditation through the Asian Theological Association (ATA) which is a globally respected accreditation body.
 The ATA is connected to a global network of regional accreditors called The International Council for Evangelical Theological Education.